kyma-project/istio/docs/user/troubleshooting/03-70-reconciliation-fails-on-istio-install.md

 ## Cause

-- The Istio Ingress Gateway Deployment, Istiod Deployment, or istio-cni-node DaemonSets might have a container injected by an outside component, for example with a mutating webhook.
-If the new container cannot start for any reason, the pod will not get to a Running state, failing Istio module reconciliation.
+- If an external component, like a mutating webhook, adds a container to the Istio Ingress Gateway Deployment, Istiod Deployment, or Istio CNI DaemonSets, and that new container fails to start for any reason, the Pod is unable to reach the `Running` state.
+As a result, the Istio module reconciliation fails.

 ## Remedy